localgod/karla/CONTRIBUTE.md

 Windows has a built-in `convert.exe` for disk operations.
 Solutions:
 1. Use ImageMagick 7 (uses `magick` instead)
 2. Ensure ImageMagick path comes before `C:\Windows\System32` in PATH
-3. Use absolute paths in your `.env` file
+3. Update the `$possiblePaths` array in `tests/unit/bootstrap.php` with your custom path

 ### PSR-4 Autoloading Issues